theryokato/theryokato/README.md

 </p>

 ---
 I'm a mechanical engineer with a passion for robotics and space engineering.
 I hope as an engineer, I can help bring space closer to our everyday lives and enrich it as a whole.
+I work on both mechanical design and control systems. 🤖

 Outside of engineering, I’m enjoy photography and making digital art 🎨